craigching/nextbus/README.md

 ### Running

 To run the command line program, make sure the project has built successfully.
-Then, you can run the `runCommandline.sh` shell script from the root directory.
+Then, you can run the `nextbus.sh` shell script from the root directory.
 The command-line utility supports two modes of operation.
 The first is as specified in the assignment:

-    % nextbus <route> <stop> <direction>
+    % ./nextbus.sh <route> <stop> <direction>

+For example:

+    % ./nextbus.sh "METRO Blue Line" "Target Field Station Platform 1" south 5 minutes

 The other way to run it is with robust command-line options.
 This allows the user to get a list of routes, directions, and stops making it easier to debug and track down problems: